prometheus-operator/prometheus-operator/Documentation/proposals/202212-scrape-config.md

 * Consolidate the scrape configuration generation logic in a central point for other resources to use

 ## Audience
-* Users who serve prometheus as a service and want to have their customers autonomous in defining scrape configs
+* Users who serve Prometheus as a service and want to have their customers autonomous in defining scrape configs
 * Users who want to manage scrape configs the same way as for services running within the Kubernetes cluster
 * Users who want a supported Kubernetes way of scraping targets outside the Kubernetes cluster